 In her short fiction, which ranges from social farce to lyrical impressionism, Hareven often portrays with empathy characters that are socially marginal or deviant.
 Twilight and Other Stories, an English selection of her short fiction (English, 1992), features the fascinating story “Loneliness” (Hebrew, 1980), which Professor Gershon Shaked saw as “the subtlest and the deepest of Hareven’s realistic stories.”
 Indeed, this was the first Hebrew narrative to evoke lesbianism.
 It did this, however, with a typical Jewish twist, anchoring its protagonist’s homoeroticism in her traumatic Holocaust childhood.
 The first story of the collection, on the other hand, is one of Hareven’s few direct treatments of the Holocaust.
 It powerfully constructs a dream-like visit to the narrator’s European birthplace, now a city of night and darkness.

-The innovative triptych, Thirst: The Desert Trilogy (1996) is a fictional experiment comprising ostensibly “biblical” novellas, written in sparse Hebrew (“multifaceted miniatures,” translator Hillel Halkin called them) which retell some of the most cherished foundational myths of Israel and the Jewish people—the Exodus, the conquest of Canaan (the book of Joshua), and the period of consolidation of the Israelite tribes under the rule of the Judges.
-Needless to say, Hareven’s retelling is very far from the original, producing a “modern midrash” (as suggested by scholar Yaakov Elboim), which Israelis were slow to grasp, but English readers warmly applauded.
+The innovative triptych, Thirst: The Desert Trilogy (1996), is a fictional experiment comprising ostensibly “biblical” novellas, written in sparse Hebrew (“multifaceted miniatures,” translator Hillel Halkin called them), that retell some of the most cherished foundational myths of Israel and the Jewish people—the Exodus, the conquest of Canaan (the book of Joshua), and the period of consolidation of the Israelite tribes under the rule of the Judges.
+Needless to say, Hareven’s retelling is very far from the original, producing a “modern midrash” (as suggested by scholar Yaakov Elboim), which Israelis were slow to grasp but English readers warmly applauded.
 The trilogy as a whole weaves together Hareven’s two major themes—the outsider and marginal (of both sexes), and the independent woman—framing both in a distant time that is nevertheless wholly ours.

 In her last book, Many Days, Autobiography (Hebrew, 2002), Hareven undertook a surprisingly different venture.
 Denigrating the contemporary tendency to self-revelation, she claims that “culture begins where people recognize the difference between the private and the public.”
 Her autobiography, comprising the most poignant excerpts of her writings in all genres—fiction, verse and essays—is a testament to the life of a profoundly engaged woman and author, one who rejected the proposition that the personal is the political, and who did not believe that “a room of one’s own” should be the subject of public display.

-Many of Hareven’s prose works are available in English and her fiction is widely translated, winning her recognition by the Paris-based L’Express as being one of one hundred women “who move the world.”
+Many of Hareven’s prose works are available in English and her fiction is widely translated, winning her recognition by the Parisian newspaper L’Express as one of the one hundred women “who move the world.”

 Shulamith Hareven died of cancer in Jerusalem on November 25, 2003.